Eduard David: Government ministry

 In October 1918, when the SPD became part of the Imperial government for the first time under the new chancellor Max von Baden, David became Under Secretary at the Foreign Office.

 In February 1919, David was elected president of the new National Assembly, but as part of a deal establishing the first democratically elected government, the Scheidemann cabinet, he relinquished that post in favour of Constantin Fehrenbach (Centre Party) and became Minister without Portfolio under the new Ministerpräsident, Philipp Scheidemann (SPD).

 After Scheidemann's cabinet resigned in June 1919 in protest over the stipulations of the Treaty of Versailles, a new government was formed by Gustav Bauer (SPD) and David became Reichsminister des Innern (Minister of the Interior), a position he held from 21 June to 4 October 1919.
-In early October, the German Democratic Party (DDP) which had left the coalition government in June rejoined, thus reestablishing the Weimar Coalition of SPD, DDP and Centre Party.
+In early October, the German Democratic Party (DDP), which had left the coalition government in June, rejoined, thus reestablishing the Weimar Coalition of SPD, DDP and Centre Party.
 Erich Koch-Weser (DDP) took over as Minister of the Interior and David once again was Minister without Portfolio.
 He retained this position in the first cabinet of Hermann Müller, who formed the new government when the Cabinet Bauer resigned in March 1920.

 Later activities

-In 1922, David was appointed Reichsbevollmächtigter in Hesse and from 1923 to 1927 he taught political sciences at what was then the Technische Hochschule Darmstadt.
-He died on 24 December 1930 in Berlin.
+In 1922, David was appointed Reichsbevollmächtigter in Hesse and from 1923 to 1927, he taught political sciences at what was then the Technische Hochschule Darmstadt.

 Death and legacy

-Eduard David died in Berlin on December 24, 1930.

-David is today considered a key figure in the history of the political labour movement in Germany as he influenced the development of the SPD in the pre-World War I period as one of the leading advocates of reformist policies.
+Eduard David died in Berlin on 24 December 1930.
+David is today considered a key figure in the history of the political labour movement in Germany, as he influenced the development of the SPD in the pre-World War I period as one of the leading advocates of reformist policies.